Pancreas Transplant Saved The Life Of A Type 1 Teen Who Is Allergic To Insulin

 But Emmy’s parents worried she wouldn’t live another year without a transplant, and Dr. Kandaswamy agreed to work with them.

 “You couldn’t touch her skin without her recoiling,” Dr. Kandaswamy said.
 “Her quality of life was just deteriorating to the point that this was a cycle that would not be compatible for long-term survival.”

 Emmy and her mother Tiffanie moved from South Carolina to Minnesota so they could be ready the moment a pancreas became available.
-They arrived on July 15, 2017.
-The perfect pancreas wasn’t didn’t become available until February 9, 2018.
+They arrived in mid-July The perfect pancreas didn’t become available until early February the following year.
 They rushed to the hospital when they heard the news—their day had finally arrived!